 Dani Rondeau, DVM, DACVIM is a native of California and grew up in northern Virginia.
 She studied fine arts as an undergraduate, and earned a BFA from Virginia Commonwealth University.
 She discovered her love of science and veterinary medicine while an undergraduate, and she went on to pursue a career in Veterinary Medicine, graduating from the Virginia-Maryland Regional College of Veterinary Medicine in 2008.
 After completing a rotating internship in Small Animal Medicine and Surgery at Garden State Veterinary Specialists in Tinton Falls, NJ, she pursued a three-year residency in Small Animal Internal Medicine at the University of Pennsylvania and received board certification from the American College of Veterinary Internal Medicine in 2012.
 She worked at a specialty practice in Williston, Vermont before joining Maine Veterinary Medical Center to continue practicing internal medicine.
 Dr. Rondeau has participated in several clinical research projects, and has published in the Journal of the American Veterinary Medical Association and the Journal of Veterinary Emergency and Critical Care.

 Her professional interests include gastroenterology, nephrology, urology, autoimmune disease, infectious disease, endoscopy, abdominal ultrasound, endocrine disease, hypertension, respiratory disease, and many other aspects of internal medicine.
 She is particularly fond of older cats.
-In her free time, Dr. Rondeau enjoys spending time in Vermont with her husband, Tom, and their two cats, Fox and Phoenix.
+In her free time, Dr. Rondeau enjoys spending time with her two cats, Dinah and The Frumious Bandersnatch.
 She enjoys the outdoors, including mushroom hunting, gardening, foraging and hiking.
 She also devotes much her time to artistic pursuits, including ceramics, painting, sculpture and other media.